Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 The best time to visit Redang Island is from late March to October.
 The monsoon season is from November to March and most of the resorts and facilities for tourists are shut during this time.

-It can be hard to even get to Redang during the monsoon as turbulent waters means a lack of boats and the normal ferries don’t run.
-It’s also not a great time to snorkel or dive because of this and it’s best to keep away until the monsoon is over.
+It can be hard to even get to Pulau Redang, Malaysia during the monsoon as turbulent waters mean a lack of boats and the normal ferries don’t run.
+It’s also not a great time for Redang activity such as snorkelling or diving because of this and it’s best to keep away until the monsoon is over.

 Redang Island With Kids